bob-lytton/FMG/README.md

 One dependent lib is bottleneck, you may install it with "**pip install bottleneck**".

 ### Meta-graph Latent Features Generation.

-To generate the latent features by MF based on the simiarity matrices, run
+To generate the latent features by MF based on the similarity matrices, run

     python mf_features_generator.py yelp-50k all 1